 Red Stag Fulfillment reviews from customers are hard to find because most online ratings were left by company employees.
 Furthermore, the company doesn’t have a listing on popular, trusted reviews sites like Trustpilot, G2, or Capterra.
 That said, The vast majority of Red Stag user reviews are 5-star ratings that cite excellent customer support and fulfillment services.

 Red Stag Fulfillment provides inventory storage, order processing, fulfillment, and shipping services, primarily for ecommerce and retail businesses.
 It focuses on special handling for hazardous, heavy, oversized, high-value, and fragile items.

 Red Stag is a specialty company that was founded to fill the gap in the fulfillment industry for certain types of high-maintenance products.
 For this reason, it’s not the ideal solution for every retailer universally.

-Outsourcing fulfillment of heavy, oversized, fragile, or high-value merchandise can be difficult, expensive, or both, which is why Red Stag is the best option for sellers in this category.
-Its services save clients significant money on shipping, storage, and processing costs, as well as reduce spend on shrinkage and losses.
+Outsourcing fulfillment of heavy, oversized, fragile, or high-value merchandise can be difficult, expensive, or both— which is why Red Stag is the best option for sellers in this category.
+Its services save clients significant money on shipping, storage, and processing costs and reduce spend on shrinkage and losses.